uwescience/DSSG2020-Disinformation/motivation.md

 * Sharing the metrics/ criterion used

-What is the predicted probability that an article is disinformation/ genuine?
+What is the predicted probability that an article is disinformation/legitimate?
 What are the hyper-parameters being used by the model?
 What should be the accuracy of the model to qualify as the chosen model?
 These and more questions about metrics, if answered, help the user validate the work being done.

 * Building model alternatives and performing cross-model-validation